dbt-labs/docs.getdbt.com/website/docs/guides/sl-cookbook-recipes.md

 ## How to test your metrics

 After defining your metrics in your dbt project, test them in your development tool by running the following commands to ensure they work as expected.
-For a full list of available commands, refer to[MetricFlow commands](/docs/build/metricflow-commands).
+For a full list of available commands, refer to [MetricFlow commands](/docs/build/metricflow-commands).

 ### Rebuild your semantic_manifest.json file